mgeier/insipid-sphinx-theme-nursery/doc/usage.rst

         Hello, world!

     At some point, you'll probably want to have more than one page.
-    You can use the :rst:dir:`sphinx:toctree` directive
+    You can use the :rst:dir:`toctree` directive
     to include additional pages.

 #.
 Run Sphinx, e.g. by using::